batchusivaji/classnotes/k8s.md

 #### Containers Don't Scale on their Own
    Scalliing is of two types
-    ` Vertical Scalling`
+   * ` Vertical Scalling`
-    ` Horizontal Scalling`
+   * ` Horizontal Scalling`
-   Vertical Scalling :
+   * Vertical Scalling :
       `Increasing Size of the Conatiner`
-Ex:1.
-Intially you would give 256 Mb but now you will give 512 Mb
+   1. ntially you would give 256 Mb but now you will give 512 Mb
-   1. intially you are giving 1 CPU and now you are giving 2 CPUs Horizontal Scalling:
+   2. intially you are giving 1 CPU and now you are giving 2 CPUs
+   * Horizontal Scalling:
       `Increasing number of Containers`
-Ex: 1.
-You application is runnning in One Container Now you are going to Run 10 Containers
+1. You application is runnning in One Container Now you are going to Run 10 Containers

     K8s can do both Vertical Scalling  and Horizontal Scalling of Conatiners